bobloblaw321/vigenereBruteForce/README.md

   sudo apt install nodejs
   sudo npm install --save cyberchef

-To run, simply download the file, replace the keylist with your own, replace the strings you know should match and run.
+To run, simply download the file and follow the help prompt to run with the correct flags.